Green Functions in Small Characteristic: Application to

 Using Proposition~\ref{proprimefield} we specialize $q = 2$.
 Then the four possibilities for the scalars would lead to different character values of ${1_{P_J(q)}}^{G(q)}$ on the classes in $C^F$, namely the tuples: $(92897, 177889, 89825 )$, $(179937, 90849, 176865)$, $(88801, 177889, 91873)$, $(175841, 90849, 178913)$.

-Now we use Section~\ref{compval} and compute the values of this permutation character on the elements $z_{52}, z_{53}, z_{54}$ given in Mizuno~\cite{Mi80} and find the first of the tuples above which corresponds to $\zeta_{u,-1} = -1$ and $\zeta_{u,\rho} = 1$.
+Now we use Section~\ref{compval} and compute the values of this permutation character on the elements $z_{77}, z_{78}, z_{79}$ given in Mizuno~\cite{Mi80} and find the first of the tuples above which corresponds to $\zeta_{u,-1} = -1$ and $\zeta_{u,\rho} = 1$.
 This is the exception stated in our Theorem~\ref{thm}.
 Note that by Proposition~\ref{proprimefield} this exception only occurs when $q$ is an odd power of $2$ (or $q \equiv -1 (3)$).

 Remarks: The computation of each value took about 5 seconds, there are $3628800$ $J$-reduced elements $w$, but only about $500$ of them do not fulfill the criterion in Section~\ref{nocomp}.
-Note that with our computation we can actually show that the elements $z_{52}, z_{53}, z_{54}$ in Mizuno's list are indeed in the class $C=D_8(a_3)$ because the same values do not occur on other classes.
-In fact, we found an error in Mizuno's list by computing the value of $z_{44}$.
-This also yields the value $177889$ and this shows that this element is conjugate to $z_{53}$.
+Note that with our computation we can actually show that the elements $z_{77}, z_{78}, z_{79}$ in Mizuno's list are indeed in the class $C=D_8(a_3)$ because the same values do not occur on other classes (and we see that $F$ acts trivially on the component group of $z_{77}$).
+In fact, we found an error in Mizuno's list by computing the value of $z_{64}$.
+This also yields the value $177889$ and this shows that this element is conjugate to $z_{78}$.

 \textbf{Step (7).} The last two unknown scalars correspond to the class $C=D_8(a_1)$.
 For $u \in C$ the group $A(u)$ is a dihedral group of order $8$ which has $5$ conjugacy classes and two non-trivial linear characters $\epsilon', \epsilon''$ which appear in the Springer correspondence.
 All values of (ordinary) Green functions are the same on the classes of $u = u_1$ and $u_a$ where $a$ is the non-trivial element in the center of $A(u)$.